 Today, Women & Children First continues to empower those who have been subjected to domestic violence.
 Over the past year, Women & Children First has provided these core services:

-- Advocacy Program: provided crisis intervention, case management, emotional support, totaling 1,408 support group hours and 1,948 individual support hours.
+- Advocacy Program: provided crisis intervention, case management, emotional support, totaling 1,866 support hours.

-- Transitional Housing: provided more than 541 case management hours and support services to families seeking permanent housing free of violence after leaving the shelter.
+- Transitional Housing: provided 24 families case management and support services to seek permanent housing free of violence after leaving the shelter.

-- Children’s Program: served over 200 children in the shelter, in addition to educational and group support activities.
+- Children’s Program: more than 260 children received childcare in the shelter, in addition to educational and group support activities.